xjwxjw/VPEG/README.md

 python evaluate.py --config configs/penn.yaml --checkpoint_stage1 ./PretrainedModel/stage1/model.ckpt --checkpoint_stage2 ./results_VPEG/motion_generator/model.ckpt-60000 --save_dir ./gif_VPEG

 The major contribution of our work on this dataset is reflected in the models/motion_generator_model.py (from L.179-L.234 and from L.347-L.384).
-In the config file (configs/penn.yaml), setting the variable ''sth_pro'' as True enables to train the baseline model with our methods.
+In the config file (configs/penn.yaml), setting the variable ''sth_pro'' as True enables to train the baseline model with our method.
 Please refer to the comment in the code for more details (With indicator ""Our work"").